Straumshamn

-Straumshamn is a village in Volda Municipality in Møre og Romsdal county, Norway.
+Straumshamn or Straume is a village in Volda Municipality in Møre og Romsdal county, Norway.
 The village is located at the southern end of the Kilsfjorden branch of the Voldsfjorden.
 The Bjørkedalen valley runs south from Straumshamn cutting between the Sunnmørsalpene mountains.
 The village of Folkestad lies about 8 km to the northwest and the village of Fyrde lies about 20 km to the east.
 Kilsfjord Church is located in Straumshamn.